A Crime/S.I.R. optimal control problem

-It is noteworthy that, despite the relatively low value of beta, the application of the control u1 effectively reduces the number of infected individuals (I) and promotes an increase in the susceptible population (S), consistent with the expected outcomes of a policy aimed at penalizing criminal behavior.
-Additionally, the analysis encompasses a five-period horizon, reflecting the typical duration of a local administration (four years), with the extra period included to observe the system’s behavior beyond the immediate policy timeframe.
-It is worth noting that the cost of implementing the control is relatively small compared to the value of the objective functional without any control.
-This suggests that the control strategy is not only necessary but also economically viable.
-More precisely, the value of the objective functional is 202.3121 when the control is applied, compared to 3366.1138 without control.
+It should be noted that, despite the relatively low beta value and the more permissive modeling of the parameter $\alpha$, the application of the control $u_1$ effectively reduces the number of infected individuals $I$ and promotes an increase in the susceptible population $S$, consistent with the expected outcomes of a policy aimed at penalizing criminal behavior.
+Additionally, the analysis includes a five-period horizon, reflecting the typical duration of a local administration (four years), with the extra period included to observe the behavior of the system beyond the immediate policy timeframe.
+It should be noted that the cost of implementing the control is relatively small compared to the objective value without control.
+The cost difference is approximately a factor of 10.